jpat-12/TeamAwearnessKit-Esri-Integration/README.md

 3. ArcGIS - If the Feature layer is not updating do the following
     - Make sure that the `append.py`, `push.py`, or `sign-in.py` is being run from inside the Conda environment
     - To activate the Conda environment: `conda activate arcgis_env`
+    - Check that the append.py, push.py, or sign-in.py files contain the correct Enterprise Link, Account Username, and Account Password.